bvarnai/respository-installer/README.md

 ### Supported SCM types

-We need to know how to get the configuration file form the SCM without actually cloning it.
+**installer** needs to know how to get the configuration file form the SCM without actually cloning it.
 This means assembling a URL used by `curl` to get the configuration.
 The following SCM types are supported:
   - github - GitHub *[default]*
   - bitbucket_server - Bitbucket Enterprise (server/data center)
   - plain - Plain HTTP

-:warning: This is only used for configuration file discovery, you can use any *Git* platform later for your projects.
-Authentication for *Git* commands are based on your git configuration.
+:bulb: This is only used for configuration file discovery, you can use any *Git* platform later for your projects.
+Authentication for *Git* commands are based on your *Git* configuration.

+:warning: Bitbucket Cloud is not yet supported

 #### GitHub